 Star Wars Eclipse: Everything we know so far

-Fans of a galaxy far, far away have certainly gotten lots of Star Wars goodness in recent years, with the likes of Star Wars Jedi Survivor in 2023 and Star Wars Outlaws in 2024.
-And for a helping of nostalgia, we've also seen a string of remasters like of Star Wars: Dark Forces and Star Wars Episode 1: Jedi Power Battles, and the arrival of Andor season 2 on Disney Plus earlier this year.
+It's been a busy time for fans of a galaxy far, far away, with lots of Star Wars games in recent years.
+With everything from the likes of Star Wars Jedi Survivor in 2023 and Star Wars Outlaws in 2024, we've also gotten some nostaligic re-releases, with remasters for the Star Wars: Dark Forces and Star Wars Episode 1: Jedi Power Battles.
+Plus, in the world of the small screen Andor season 2 came to Disney Plus earlier this year.
+But the future is equally exciting.
+Below, you'll find a helpful overview of everything that's been revealed about Star Wars: Eclipse so far.

 Star Wars Eclipse release date speculation

-Quantic Dream went on to respond to the reports to reaffirm that there have been no delays since no launch date has been confirmed.
+Back in 2022, Quantic Dream went on to respond to reports and reaffirm that there have been no delays since no launch date had been confirmed.
 There's been little to go on beyond that ever since, but, given Quantic Dream's past projects, we expect Star Wars Eclipse to feature on PC, PS5, and Xbox Series X at a minimum, with the developer promising a game that "can be experienced in many ways, and puts the destinies of multiple playable characters in your hands".

 Star Wars Eclipse trailer